Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights or Partners every 24 months.

 The web address for the Southwest mobile site is: mobile.southwest.com.

-First, you will need a smartphone device with wireless or data access functionality and a web browser.
+First, you will need a smartphone device or iPad® with wireless or data access functionality and a web browser.
 Then, you will need to input the following URL/web address: mobile.southwest.com.
 If you access southwest.com from a mobile device and the site can detect you are using a mobile device, you will be automatically redirected to mobile.southwest.com.
 We recommend that you bookmark the web address to make it easier to access in the future.

 Data access gives you access to the Internet through your web-enabled smartphone device.
 In most cases, your service provider requires a subscription to take advantage of the features on your device.